-During the three months ended March 31, 2024, the Company's products were primarily manufactured by six CMs with locations in China, Mexico, Minnesota, and Vietnam.
+During the three six months ended March 31, 2024 June 30, 2024, the Company's products were primarily manufactured by six CMs with locations in China, Vietnam, Mexico, Minnesota, and Vietnam, the United States.

 Concentration of Cash

 The Company's cash deposits exceeded the Federal Deposit Insurance Corporation's insured limits.
 The Company has not experienced losses on these accounts.
 Most of the Company's deposits are in several accounts at a large institutional bank.